gvwilson/thirdbit/src/fiction/cloudherd/index.md

 "What did you find out?"
 she asked after a moment.

-The old man snorted affectionately.
+The old man snorted.
 "Just like your *amma*, aren't you?
 And your granna, too.
 Always thinking one step ahead of everyone else.
-You know, if your granna hadn't been so smart, I might've wound up being your grappa.
+You know, if your granna hadn't been so smart,
+I might've wound up being your grappa.
 I remember once when—"

 "Grappa!"
 Noxy cut in,
-exasperated and amused by his teasing at the same time.
+exasperated and amused.
 "Tell me what the soldiers said!"

 "And how do you know they said anything?"